jerrychuaOR/jerrychuaOR.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper, "Inverse Optimization with Discrete Decisions" is finally up on SSRN!
+Our paper, "Inverse Optimization with Discrete Decisions" is up on SSRN!